 Breeding pairs: 580,000

-Male and female puffins are similar while juveniles look like adults but are smaller in size and they have a duller bill with fewer horny plates.
-Their legs and feet are pink.
+Juveniles look like adults but are smaller and have a duller bill with fewer horny plates which give it a long, pointed shape.
+The legs and feet are duller and pink.

 Puffins arrive to breed in the UK during March and April.
 They are found on coastal colonies around much of the UK except the south and east.
 They leave in August although some remain in the North Sea over winter.